Cricket

-Cricket is a bat-and-ball game played between two teams of eleven players on a field at the centre of which is a 22 yds pitch with a wicket at each end, each comprising two bails balanced on three stumps.
-The batting side scores runs by striking the ball bowled at one of the wickets with the bat and then running between the wickets, while the bowling and fielding side tries to prevent this (by preventing the ball from leaving the field, and getting the ball to either wicket) and dismiss each batter (so they are "out").
-Means of dismissal include being bowled, when the ball hits the stumps and dislodges the bails, and by the fielding side either catching the ball after it is hit by the bat, but before it hits the ground, or hitting a wicket with the ball before a batter can cross the crease in front of the wicket.
-When ten batters have been dismissed, the innings ends and the teams swap roles.
-The game is adjudicated by two umpires, aided by a third umpire and match referee in international matches.
-They communicate with two off-field scorers who record the match's statistical information.
+Cricket is a bat-and-ball game that is played between two teams of eleven players on a field, at the centre of which is a 22 yds pitch with a wicket at each end, each comprising two bails (small sticks) balanced on three stumps.
+Two players from the batting team, the striker and nonstriker, stand in front of either wicket holding bats, while one player from the fielding team, the bowler, bowls the ball toward the striker's wicket from the opposite end of the pitch.
+The striker's goal is to hit the bowled ball with the bat and then switch places with the nonstriker, with the batting team scoring one run for each of these swaps.
+Runs are also scored when the ball reaches the boundary of the field or when the ball is bowled illegally.

+The fielding team aims to prevent runs by dismissing batters (so they are "out").
+Dismissal can occur in various ways, including being bowled (when the ball hits the striker's wicket and dislodges the bails), and by the fielding side either catching the ball after it is hit by the bat but before it hits the ground, or hitting a wicket with the ball before a batter can cross the crease line in front of the wicket.
+When ten batters have been dismissed, the innings (playing phase) ends and the teams swap roles.
+Forms of cricket range from traditional Test matches played over five days to the newer Twenty20 format (also known as T20), in which each team bats for a single innings of 20 overs (each "over" being a set of 6 fair opportunities for the batting team to score) and the game generally lasts three to four hours.